index.html

 "Queerly-Shaped Things" (spring 2024)

 This object is a knitting curriculum.
 It is an exploration of what happens during knitting.
 A measurement of time, emotions, practice, and connection between self and others.
-Knitting harbors evidence of my queerness and mental illness; logging my joy, struggles, frustration, and care within every stitch.
+Knitting harbors evidence of queerness and mental state; logging my joy, struggles, frustration, and care within every stitch.

 Knitted objects map not only the lives of those constructing garments from twisted fibers, but so many more, unknowable.
 This readable object asks you to consider the slow labor of our lively practices.
 Knit, Contemplate, Un-do, and Re-Do.
-We are interconnected in every aspect imaginable, knitted then elaborately felted together.
+We are interconnected in every aspect imaginable, knit, woven, and felt together.

 References & Further reading